Alpha Progression

 To find out what your 1RM is for a particular exercise, check out our Rep Max calculator.

-In addition to the 1RM, there is the 10RM, which follows the same principle but - as the name implies - calculates how much weight you can move for 10 reps.
-This has the advantage that 10 reps are probably much closer to what you're aiming for in most sets.
-This makes it easier to interpret.
+In addition to the 1RM, there is also the 10RM, which follows the same principle but - as the name implies - calculates how much weight you can move for 10 reps.
+This has the advantage of being closer to what you're likely aiming for in most of your sets, since you will do 10-rep sets a lot more often than 1-rep ones.
+This makes the 10RM easier to interpret.
 This is why we use the 10RM in the Alpha Progression app.
 It is automatically calculated for each set.

 See also: